openfisca/openfisca-france-entreprises/README.md

 # OpenFisca France Entreprises

-This package models the tax and subsidy system for French firms.
+This package models the tax and subsidy system for French firms on the subject of carbon tax.

 - The rates are in the `parameters` folder.
 - The formulas are in the `variables` folder.